eth-brownie/brownie/docs/api-network.rst

 ``brownie.network.account``
 ===========================

-The :func:`Account <brownie.network.account.Account>` module holds classes for interacting with Ethereum accounts for which you control the private key.
+The ``account`` module holds classes for interacting with Ethereum accounts for which you control the private key.

 Classes in this module are not meant to be instantiated directly.
-The :func:`Accounts <brownie.network.account.Accounts>` container is available as :func:`Account <brownie.network.account.Accounts>` (or just ``a``) and will create each :func:`Account <brownie.network.account.Account>` automatically during initialization.
+The :func:`Accounts <brownie.network.account.Accounts>` container is available as ``accounts`` (or just ``a``) and will create each :func:`Account <brownie.network.account.Account>` automatically during initialization.
 Add more accounts using :func:`Accounts.add <Accounts.add>`.

 Accounts
 --------